vercel/next.js/docs/basic-features/font-optimization.md

 export default MyDocument
 ```

-Altough it's possible to add fonts in a page with [`next/head`](/docs/api-reference/next/head) it comes with some drawbacks:
+Although it's possible to add fonts in a page with [`next/head`](/docs/api-reference/next/head) it comes with some drawbacks:

 - It only applies the font to that particular page.
 - The font optimization will only work on page load, not on client side navigation.